What is a Digital Wallet?

-In this short section we will discuss the most basic of Agents and Wallet Storage – the guts of a wallet.
-We will go deeper in the next two major sections of the report.
+This short section will discuss the most basic of Agents and Wallet Storage – the guts of a wallet.
+We will go deeper into the following two significant areas of the report.

-As we mentioned earlier, a Digital Wallet is comprised of an Agent and Wallet Storage.
-The role of the Agent is at minimum the following:
+A Digital Wallet consists of an Agent and Wallet Storage.
+The Agent’s role is, at minimum, the following:

-- It sends and receives messages – to ask for and add credentials at minimum.
+- It sends and receives messages – to ask for and add credentials at a minimum.